stevearc/dql/doc/index.rst

 TODO
 ----
 * More unit test coverage
-* Option to not truncate output
+* Update docs to reference pip for installation
-* Option to color indexed fields in output
+* Release to PyPI